-I think a good approach is to talk with your child honestly about the importance of starting to develop some independence.
 Something along the lines of: “It may seem like a long way off, but in a few years, you’ll be ready for college.
-I want you to feel confident in your ability to live away from me, so that you can choose any school you like, even if it’s far away from home.
+I want you to feel confident in your ability to live away from me so that you can choose any school you like, even if it’s far away from home.
 Think of camp like your practice time for when you’re older and ready to move away for school or a job.
 You’ll get better at being independent by starting now, when you’re young, with short spurts of time away.
 Some kids aren’t doing well when they start college because they don’t have any experience being away from home.
-I want you to feel great when you go to college, because you’ll know that you’ve already been successful with short camp stays.”
+I want you to feel great when you go to college because you’ll know that you’ve already been successful with short camp stays.”

-• Share the reality that many good things in life come with some pain and failure.
 If you have a story from your own life of something that you had to work hard at or had to go through difficulties in order to master, this is a great time to share.
 Something along the lines of, “Many good things in life aren’t easy at first.
 Learning a new sport or trying something new is really hard.
 Sometimes you have to get out of your comfort zone to discover something you really love.
 If you never go through anything hard, you’re going to miss out on some great experiences.
 The first few days of camp may be hard, and that’s okay.
 I know you’ll work through it and figure out what makes you feel better.
-I have confidence in you, and I am so proud of you for going to camp and trying this new adventure!”
+I have confidence in you, and I am so proud of you for going to camp and trying this new adventure!

-• Make sure they know you want to hear about everything.
 “Every day comes with its good and bad parts.
 When you’re at camp, I want you to write me letters and tell me all of the stuff that you’re doing and feeling.
 If you feel homesick at rest time, tell me about it, and also tell me what you did to help yourself.
 Did you talk to your counselor?
 Keep yourself busy playing cards with friends?
 Write me a letter?
 I also want you to share good stuff.
 Did you get your favorite food for lunch?
 Try rock climbing?
-Get up on a knee board?
+Get up on a kneeboard?
 I want to hear both the good and bad things about camp in your letters.”

 I would like to note that you do not need to use all of these messages but instead choose the ones you think will resonate most with your child.
 What’s most important is that you express confidence in your child and in the camp experience.
 These same messages would be great as responses to a sad letter you receive from your camper.